protyposis/LocalAudioBroadcast/README.md

 * Supports multiple simultaneous streams to multiple renderers
 * UPnP control point (to push the default playback stream to a UPnP renderer)
 * UPnP server (to request a playback stream from a UPnP controller)
-* Metadata embedding if requested by the renderer (supported e.g. by XBMC and foobar2000)
+* Metadata embedding if requested by the renderer (supported e.g. by XBMC/Kodi and foobar2000)
     * Embeds the Spotify track name into the stream if a running instance is detected
     * Can be extended for other music players through a simple interface